 18. Speed Networking (Accelerated Introductions)

-Participants are paired in virtual breakout rooms for short, structured conversations (2-3 minutes) based on rotating prompts before switching partners.
-This efficiently maximizes one-on-one connections.
+Participants pair up in virtual breakout rooms for brief, structured chats lasting 2 to 3 minutes, guided by rotating prompts before switching partners.
+This method efficiently builds one-on-one connections.

 19. Animal Sounds (Coordination and Auditory Focus)

-Participants are assigned an animal sound (eyes closed or blindfolded).
-They find others making the same sound purely through auditory focus.
-This is a high-energy activity that relies on listening skills.
+Each participant is assigned an animal sound while keeping their eyes closed or blindfolded.
+They locate others making the same sound by listening carefully.
+This is a lively game that sharpens auditory attention.

 20. Virtual Talent Show (Encouraging Vulnerability)